 Each form has a unique barcode which is visible through the window of the sealed envelope.
 A stack of sealed envelopes are placed on the envelope feeder and fed through at around 150 envelopes per minute and each barcode is scanned and recorded into the management information software, therefore a household form is registered as having been received at the Data Capture Centre.
 Our solution has a number of smarts which have been designed to ensure efficiency and accuracy.
 For example, should an envelope be placed into the stack wrong way up, the system will automatically stop and the operator picks up the form and places it on top of the pile the right way up and starts the feeder to continue the scanning process.

 The various software programs described above have a number of functions.
 The Web-based Reporting and Management system is designed to provide an overview of the current day’s registrations as well as Counts of Form IDs registered to name a few.

-It is expected this year’s Census will be predominantly completed on-line, however millions of paper forms in sealed envelopes will still be registered by our solution.
+It is expected the Census will be predominantly completed on-line, however millions of paper forms in sealed envelopes will still be registered by our solution.

-Every project has its challenges, but the team at ASP has worked tirelessly to overcome every challenge and design a solution which will make managing the registration of forms extremely efficient, as the forms move downstream through the many process which will make up the Census and the vitally important information which is generated.
+Every project has its challenges, but the team at ASP has worked tirelessly to overcome every challenge and design a solution which made managing the registration of forms extremely efficient, as the forms move downstream through the many process which made up the Census and the vitally important information which is generated.

 More information about this year’s Census can be found here.